About Us

 The China Spring Cougar Band is an award-winning program, completing its 32nd consecutive year of UIL Sweepstakes (First Division in UIL Marching, Concert, and Sight-Reading contests).

-Off the field, the China Spring Band program consists of three High School Concert Bands, two Middle School Concert Bands, two High School Jazz Bands, two Middle School Jazz Bands, as well as sixth-grade beginner instrument classes.
+Off the field, the China Spring Band program consists of three High School Concert Bands, three Middle School Concert Bands, two High School Jazz Bands, a Middle School Jazz Band, as well as sixth-grade beginner instrument classes.

-The 2022-2023 Cougar Band is composed of 167 students.
+The 2023-2024 Cougar Band is composed of 151 students at the High School and over 220 students in grades 6-8.
 Students have been actively involved in individual competitions as well as a full band.
-The directors stress the importance of individual strength by encouraging students to try out for Region bands, Solo and Ensemble, Central Texas Youth Wind Ensemble, Waco Youth Symphony, Baylor Honor Flutes, and International Honor Band
+The directors stress the importance of individual strength by encouraging students to try out for Region bands, Solo and Ensemble, Central Texas Youth Wind Ensemble, Waco Youth Symphony, Baylor Honor Flutes, and International Honor Band.

 A graduate of Brownsboro High School, Mr. Nichelson received his Associate of Arts in Music from Tyler Junior College and his Bachelor of Arts from Stephen F. Austin State University intending to pursue a career as a Band Director.